sidsaurav/authocate-server/readme.md

 **authocate-server** is a powerful Node.js middleware that simplifies authentication and user management for your Express applications.
 You can add authentication to your web app using **just one line of code**.
 With authocate-server, you can create custom secure endpoints with ease and focus on building the core features of your application.

+### Primary Credentials for login as of now are email and password which can be changed in future development.
 ## Table of Contents

 - [Features](#features)